testOrg197/reading-notes/README.md

 - A figure is the windows in the GUI that has "Figure #" as title.
 Figures are numbered starting from 1 as opposed to the normal Python way starting from 0.
 This is clearly MATLAB-style.
 There are several parameters that determine what the figure looks like:

 Argument    Default             Description
 num         1                 number of figure figsize     figure.figsize      figure size in in inches (width, height) dpi         figure.dpi         resolution in dots per inch facecolor figure.facecolor    color of the drawing background edgecolor figure.edgecolor    color of edge around the drawing background frameon     True             draw figure frame or not

 - You can close a figure programmatically by calling close.
-- **Depending on the argument it closes (1) the current figure (no argument), (2) a specific figure (figure number or figure instance as argument), or (3) all figures (all as argument).**
+- **Depending on the argument it closes (1) the current figure (no argument), (**12) a spec**ific figure (figure number or figure instance as argument), or (3) all figures (all as argument).**

 </br></br>
 </br></br>